 - Factors to consider for beginning robust tutoring programs to improve student learning outcomes

 - Overcoming challenges with implementation

 - Making high-dose tutoring an integral part of the intervention toolkit

-Live attendees will receive an Attendance Certificate that may be used toward CEUs.
+Live attendees received an Attendance Certificate that may be used toward CEUs.

 MEET OUR PRESENTERS